Learn the Difference Between a California Penal Code 243(e)(1) PC Domestic Battery and Penal Code 273.5 PC Corporal Injury to Spouse.

 Injuries are the Key Factor in Domestic Violence Cases

 The difference between the two is injury.
-In the PC 273.5, the person is going to have some sort of an injury.
-Whereas, in the PC 243(e)(1), you can commit a battery against your significant other and there can be no visible injury for the police to take a picture of.
+In PC 273.5, the person will have some sort of injury.
+Whereas, in PC 243(e)(1), you can commit battery against your significant other without visible injury for the police to take a picture of.

 That's really the difference between the two.
 That's why I would say the PC 273.5 is the more serious one because that is an injury on a person.
 The police will bring their camera and take a picture of any injury and then they'll use that to prosecute the person.

-Whereas, in the 243(e)(1) domestic battery charge, it’s just harmful or offensive touching.
+The 243(e)(1) domestic battery charge is just harmful or offensive touching.
 So, if someone shoves somebody, slaps them in the face, punches them and there is no visible injury when the police get there, that would be a 243E.

 One good thing about the fact of there not being a visible injury when the police arrive is that it gives you a chance to try to win the case.
 A lot of times the prosecutors won't even file those cases where the person has a clean record and there is no injury, because that kind of leaves things up for grabs as to whether there really was anything that happened.